Jim-CodeHub/folderBox/README.md

 **Add**, **delete** and **modify** events for files and directory of monitor directory.

 # 3 Note

 Only for Linux system for now.

+# 4 Next

+Monitor sub-directory of hotfolder and refer to param 'subLevel' of the function init() or constructure.